giorno420/minecraft-shop-plugin/README.md

  - open this using IntelliJ IDEA
  - run `mvn package`
  - open your `/target` directory
+ - skip all the above steps and go to releases in this repository
  - get the `GiornoShop.jar`from there
  - copy paste that file into your Minecraft server's `/plugins` directory
  - do `/restart` in the server console